volodymyrkhrystynych/GatsbyBlog/content/blog/2019-08-28-nlp/index.md

 date: "2019-08-28"
 description: 2 Talks from Kognitiv and H2O about feature engineering in natural language processing
 ---

-# NLP feature engineering

-## Hands on feature engineering
+# Hands on feature engineering
 Susan Li from Kognitiv

 Feature engineering for nlp